eodell6502/experior/README.md

 JavaScript for Experior to apply to the test output, but this is entirely optional.

-Full details are below, including a tutorial with examples.
+Full details are below, including full demo to serve as an example.

 ## Installation